SergioTx/pwa-react-test/README.md

 # pwa-react-test

 This is a test PWA made with ReactJs.
+It has a login page that lets you enter user/password and a Welcome page that displays the time passed since your last login.

 It comes with a ServiceWorker that caches all the static files.

 The server is mocked with a json-server.
 It will always return OK to all the calls to /login.
 To start the server see the "how to run locally section".